Some have asked me, “What’s a microbiologist like you doing in the restaurant business; are you crazy?” I will attempt to explain…

 That’s when I decided to quit complaining and do something about it!
 First, I talked to a well-respected chef on the Central Coast named Ryan Gromfin.
 Ryan completely understood my vision for a healthy place to eat.
 As you probably know, combining healthy eating and good taste don’t always go together.
 However, Ryan put together an amazing menu with exciting recipes that were both healthy and actually tasted good.
 Delicious, healthy food was no longer an oxymoron!

 Our goal was to create a selection of fresh, wholesome foods you could eat day-after- day, feel satisfied afterward (not bloated and sluggish), and not gain weight.
 We wanted to source our food locally and go organic whenever possible.
-We wanted to completely ban trans-fats, fried foods, and MSG from the premises.
+We wanted to completely ban trans-fats and MSG from the premises.
 We wanted to create a place where our guests would not be tempted to eat things that are not good for them and their children.

 We also committed to keeping sugar, especially high fructose corn syrup, to a minimum by not offering the usual soda fountain options.
 What?!
 That’s heresy